 Waders are essential as they allow you to venture out into the water and allow access to awkward nooks and crannies that are otherwise inaccessible.

 Available in rubber, PVC, or neoprene and with a variety of soles, it is likely another item that, over time, you will replace.
-But a good beginner’s set would cost from $50 to $150.
+Here is a good beginner’s set to start with.

 Vest and or Bag